SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/sf/java/metadata/doc/metadata.rst

 Using the Metadata framework with FMPP
 ======================================

-The Metadata framework gives an efficient opportunity to record huge amount or data in a fast and reliable way (timewise and memory consumption-wise).
+The Metadata framework gives an efficient opportunity to record huge amounts of data in a fast and reliable way (timewise and memory consumption-wise).
-Thanks to the ORMFMPPLoader database loader it is really simple to access those data and render then in any other format: HTML for easy to read build summary, XML to communicated with other tools, text file...
+Thanks to the ORMFMPPLoader database loader it is really simple to access those data and render them in  another format: HTML for easy to read build summary, XML to communicate with other tools, text file...

 Loading a database
 ------------------

-A database can be load and assigned to a template variable using the pp.loadData functionnality from the FMPP task.
+A database can be loaded and assigned to a template variable using the pp.loadData functionnality from the FMPP task.
 The 'com.nokia.helium.metadata.ORMFMPPLoader' accept one argument which is the path to the database.

 Example::